zyh0308/learning-journal/StructurewebpageswithHTML.md

 - How often is the subject updated?
 - What percentage of your visitors would return for regular updates on the subject, compared with those who will just need the information once?

+#### Where ####

+Since you know what needs to appear on your websit, you can start to organize your site.

+- The aim is to create a diagram of the pages that will be used to structure the site.
+This is known as a **site map** and it will show how those pages can be grouped.
+- To help you decide what information should go on each page, you can use a technique called **card sorting**.
+- A **wireframe** is a simple sketch of the key information that needs to go on each page of a site.
+It shows the hierarchy of the information and how much space it might require.

+#### How ####

+-The primary aim of any kind of visual design is to communicate.
+Organizing and prioritizing information on a page helps users understand its importance and what order to read it in.
+- **Visual hierarchy** refers to the order in which your eyes perceive what they see.
+It is created by adding **visual contrast** between the items being displayed.
+Items with higher contrast are recognized and processed first.
+- When making sense of a design, we tend to organize visual elements into groups.
+Grouping related pieces of information together can make a design easier to comprehend.
+Here are some ways this can be achieved.
+- Site navigation not only helps people find where they want to go, but also helps them understand what your site is about and how it is organized.
+Good navigation tends to follow these principles...